 Our CSR Mobility Milestones

-SMRT’s Gift of Mobility (GoM) programme is a key initiative of this CSR pillar.
+SMRT Gift of Mobility (GoM) Taxi Vouchers, formerly known as the GoM programme, is a key initiative of this CSR pillar.
 This programme seeks to help improve the quality of life by providing financial assistance to needy individuals, with physical disabilities and mobility impairment who require taxi services to receive medical treatment, to seek employment or to work until a more permanent transport solution is made available to them.

-Since 2008, the GoM programme has helped over 7,400 beneficiaries through the Voluntary Welfare Organisations (VWOs), hospitals and Community Development Councils (CDCs).
+Since 2008, the GoM programme has helped over 8,000 beneficiaries through the social service organisations, hospitals and Community Development Councils (CDCs).

 First Intergenerational Playground Within a Nursing Home